alreich/ipython-notebooks/README.md

 <b>Bayesian Beta-Binomial Example</b>

 This notebook provides a very simple example of Bayesian parameter estimation using the Beta-Binomial model.
 Both analytical and simulation-based results are presented.
-Three different approaches are used to obtain a parameter estimate this model:
+Three different approaches are used to obtain a parameter estimate for this model:

 * Exact Analytical Solution
 * Simple Non-MCMC Solution